RSTNet: Enhancing Small-Target Recognition in Noisy SAR Imagery via Robust Feature Learning and Distribution-Aware Regression: Conclusion

 \section{Conclusion}

-In this paper, we propose {CPN-YOLO}, a detection framework tailored for SAR ship detection in challenging conditions, including non-uniform illumination, heavy noise, and small targets.
-We evaluate {CPN-YOLO} on two public benchmarks, {HRSID} and {SSDD}, and compare it against nine representative detectors, including {C-AFBiFPN}, {YOLOv10}, {DiffusionDet}, {YOLOv8}, {YOLOv5}, {FCOS}, {RetinaNet}, {SSD} and {Faster R-CNN}.
-Experimental results show that {CPN-YOLO} achieves {88.9\%} mAP on {HRSID} and {97.3\%} mAP on {SSDD}, outperforming competing methods in overall detection accuracy.
-In addition, {CPN-YOLO} yields consistent gains on mAP@0.5:0.95, indicating improved robustness under stricter localization criteria and varying IoU thresholds.
-These results demonstrate that {CPN-YOLO} effectively handles complex SAR backgrounds and improves detection quality for small ships, making it suitable for high-precision maritime monitoring applications.
-Despite its strong performance, {CPN-YOLO} still incurs relatively high computational overhead and shows reduced practicality in resource-constrained settings.
+In this paper, we propose {RSTNet}, a detection framework tailored for SAR ship detection in challenging conditions, including non-uniform illumination, heavy noise, and small targets.
+We evaluate {RSTNet} on two public benchmarks, {HRSID} and {SSDD}, and compare it against nine representative detectors, including {C-AFBiFPN}, {YOLOv10}, {DiffusionDet}, {YOLOv8}, {YOLOv5}, {FCOS}, {RetinaNet}, {SSD} and {Faster R-CNN}.
+Experimental results show that {RSTNet} achieves {88.9\%} mAP on {HRSID} and {97.3\%} mAP on {SSDD}, outperforming competing methods in overall detection accuracy.
+In addition, {RSTNet} yields consistent gains on mAP@0.5:0.95, indicating improved robustness under stricter localization criteria and varying IoU thresholds.
+These results demonstrate that {RSTNet} effectively handles complex SAR backgrounds and improves detection quality for small ships, making it suitable for high-precision maritime monitoring applications.
+Despite its strong performance, {RSTNet} still incurs relatively high computational overhead and shows reduced practicality in resource-constrained settings.
 Future work will therefore explore more lightweight architectural designs and more efficient training and inference strategies, including anchor-free formulations, to further improve efficiency while preserving detection accuracy.